Mayor Asks Middletown Library Board President to Resign

 The request for Gabrielan’s resignation, in the meantime, the mayor said was a safeguard until official word is given on the subject.

-Gabrielan called the move a political power game because he was very vocal last year in his opinion that the library should not hand over $500,000 of its surplus to the township to balance its 2011-12 municipal budget to stave off some layoffs.
+Gabrielan called the move a political power game because he was very vocal last year in his opinion that the library should not to the township to balance its 2011-12 municipal budget to stave off some layoffs.

 The mayor said it has nothing to do with politics and everything to do with ethics.
 “I’d like to point out that Mr. Gabrielan chose not to have legal representation at the library board meetings,” Fiore said.
 “If he had, this matter may have been avoided altogether when the vouchers were presented at the meetings and legal counsel was there to render an immediate opinion.”

-The library board is comprised of nine members.
-There were seven until this year, when the Township Committee decided to add two members, as a measure of added representation for residents, the mayor had said.
+The library board is .
+There were when the Township Committee decided to add two members, as a measure of added representation for residents, the mayor had said.
 The governing body appoints library board members.
 Gabrielan was appointed roughly 25 years ago, when there was a different political make-up on the committee.

 For the past near 20 years, the governing body has been mostly all-Republican, with the exception of a few years recently with a couple of Democrats being elected.
 With Fiore’s election to a first term, the dais became all-GOP again.